 Compassion is what motivates us to go out of our way to help the physical, mental, or emotional pains of another and ourselves….
 Do you consider yourself a compassionate person?
 Would you like to learn more about how to be the most compassionate person towards others AND yourself?

 Our days are busier and busier it seems.
 Each Many Faces of Compassion event is a time for you to “breathe” and through that sense of peace learn, practical ways to care for ourselves and others.
 Will it make our days less busy?
 Likely not.
 It will however make us more aware of how to make time for compassion in the middle of that busy-ness.

-Who is Many Faces of Compassion for: Volunteer, familial and professional caregivers will all benefit from this event.
+Who is Many Faces of Compassion for: Volunteer, familial and professional caregivers.
 “One in four Canadians aged 15 and older (7.8 million) provided care to a family member or friend with a long-term health condition, a physical or mental disability, or problems related to aging” (Statistics Canada, 2018).
 Further “over half (55%) of caregivers felt worried or anxious as a result of their caregiving responsibilities” (Statistics Canada; Portrait of Caregivers, 2012).
 The theme, “Walking In Each Other’s Shoes”, portrays an important message: “you are not alone”.